 Until recently young people with a life-limiting or life-threatening condition (LLTC) were not expected to live into adulthood.
-Science and technology have helped improve life expectancy (Beresford & Stuttard, 2014) and there are now an estimated 55,000 people with an LLTC in the UK (Fraser et al 2014; Fraser et al, 2012).
+Science and technology have helped improve life expectancy (Beresford & Stuttard, 2014) and there are now an estimated 55,000 people aged 18-40 with an LLTC in the UK (Fraser, 2014; Fraser, 2012).